AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/check-patch-for-magento-issue-with-magento-quality-patches.md

 ---
 title: Check patch for Adobe Commerce issue with Quality Patches Tool
-description: "This article provides an overview of Quality Patches Tool (QPT) and links to resources explaining how to use it."
+description: This article provides an overview of Quality Patches Tool (QPT) and links to resources explaining how to use it.
+exl-id: 43393708-3939-449f-a764-b2ac6326165f
 ---
 # Check patch for Adobe Commerce issue with Quality Patches Tool

 This article provides an overview of Quality Patches Tool (QPT) and links to resources explaining how to use it.